We are committed to understanding and managing our impact on the environment.

 The Sustainability Action Working Group would love to hear of any wildlife sightings you might have seen across any of our campuses- photos would be even better.
 There is a new general species list for all plant and wildlife that is now accessible and ready to be populated by staff and students from all campuses.

-Alternatively, if you have any ideas on how WGU can encourage biodiversity to thrive on any/all campuses, please email d.powell@glyndwr.ac.uk.
+Alternatively, if you have any ideas on how the University can encourage biodiversity to thrive on any/all campuses, please email sustainbility@wrexham.ac.uk

 • Employer Responsibility